d3xtrx/AutoM00sic/README.md

 # how 2 use:

+written with python3.10.2

+run:
+`pip install youtube-dl`

 IMPORTANT: change music_dir variable in script to the absolute path of ur library!!

+just run the script

+`python3 /path/to/AutoM00sic.py`

-just run script and fill out first time prompt. dont worry if u make a typo, u can just change the website value in the dat file.
+and fill out first time prompt. dont worry if u make a typo, u can just change the website value in the dat file.

-##If you want to maintain this project:
+## If you want to maintain this project:

 # TODO:

 GUI